-There are two common options.
-First, you can buy directly from a utility company that has renewable energy resources.
-Second, you can contact a third-party supplier that sells on behalf of electric companies and others: These companies are typically certified with Green-e certifications in North America.
+There are two common options when buying RECs.
+First, you can buy directly from a utility company that has resources.
+Second, you can contact a third-party that sells on behalf of electric companies and other providers.
+These companies are typically certified with Green-e certifications in North America.
 Further, Green-e Energy is a non-profit formed by the Center for Resource Solutions, which will verify RECs to guarantee that they are correctly accounted for and that there is no duplicate counting.

 5. How do you sell RECs?